 "(A) the performance or display is made by, at the direction of, or under the actual supervision of an instructor as an integral part of a class session offered as a regular part of the systematic mediated instructional activities of a governmental body or an accredited nonprofit educational institution"

 What does it mean?
 Use of copyrighted materials must be under the supervision of a faculty member.
 Canvas course shells provide a context in which the instructor's role and his/her control over the materials are clearly defined.

 "(B) the performance or display is directly related and of material assistance to the teaching content of the transmission"

 What does it mean?
 The materials used must be relevant to the course.
 This relevancy is determined by the instructor, and can be controlled by the instructor within the Canvas course pages.

 "(C) the transmission is made solely for, and, to the extent technologically feasible, the reception of such transmission is limited to - (i) students officially enrolled in the course for which the transmission is made; or (ii) officers or employees of governmental bodies as a part of their official duties or employment"

 What does it mean?
 Only students enrolled in the course should have access to the copyrighted materials.
-At LTU, students are rostered into Blackboard course shells only after registering for the course using Banner Web.
+At LTU, students are rostered into Canvas course shells only after registering for the course using Banner Web.
 Instructors must ensure that copyrighted materials are available only to students enrolled in the course, not guests or observers.
 This is easily accomplished by placing copyrighted materials into specific course content areas and making those content areas unavailable to guests and observers.